GeoJetta/NEMO/Docs/Sharp 64-Color Display Interface Notes.md

 |18    |B[1]        |Blue Even         |
 |20    |VCOM        |Alternating Square Wave Signal |

-There are 18 used pins on the 21-pin display connector, of which 2 are power (5V/3.3V), 1 ground, and 3 reserved for VCOM and its equal and inverse signal counterparts VB and VA, respectively.
+There are 18 used pins on the 21-pin display connector, of which 2 are power (5V/3.2V), 1 ground, and 3 reserved for VCOM and its equal and inverse signal counterparts VB and VA, respectively.
 We'll look at startup/shutdown sequence where these matter but for now they can be overlooked, with VCOM just being a consistent 60Hz(ish) square wave that in some way keeps the display running.

 Besides the arbitrary VCOM signal things seem pretty normal so far.
 Since the module uses 2 bits per color and therefore 6bpp, you would intuitively expect the 6 parallel signals to represent a single pixel per cycle.
 And, you'd be ***very wrong***.
-Instead, each cycle provides half the information (MSB) for 2 horizontal pixels (even and odd).
+Instead, each cycle first provides half the information (MSB) for 2 horizontal pixels (even and odd).
 Once half the color information for the whole line has been written, you send the other half (LSB) and then drop down a line and repeat.
-I'm guessing this seemingly strange way of writing to the display is down to the unique setup of the LCD, but maybe this is a common way to set things up for RGB parallel interfaces.
-Since the MSB controls 2/3 of each pixel and LSB 1/3, that gives 4 levels of color (2 bits each).
+I'm guessing this seemingly strange way of writing to the display is down to the unique structure of the LCD, but maybe this is a common way to set things up for RGB parallel interfaces.
+Since the MSB controls 2/3 of each pixel and LSB 1/3, that gives 4 levels of color (2 bits each, 6bpp).

 ![Pixel Layout](image-5.png)

-The display also allows for partial updating, essentially just skipping horizontal lines that don't need to be updated.
+The display also allows for partial updating, essentially fast-forwarding through horizontal lines that don't need to be updated.
+In theory this means partial screen refresh rate could be faster than the 18Hz specified for the whole screen.

 ## Vertical Signal